-Stick the words computer-, net-, web-, online- or digital- directly in front of other words and you won’t scare the population half to death:
+Stick the words computer-, net-, web-, online- or digital- directly in front of other words when describing something and you won’t scare the population half to death:

-This is also true when whatever being discussed has negative, or less than positive implications.
-You know these things aren’t necessarily good, but they’re not going to terrify anyone:
+This is just as true when whatever being discussed has negative, or less than positive implications.
+You know these things aren’t necessarily good.
+They can be scary, but they’re not going to terrify anyone:

 But when cyber is used as a prefix it is almost always viewed as something bad:

 Although it was big in the 1990s, the term cyberpunk is out of fashion.
-There may be pockets of geekdom where it is still celebrated, but as far as techno-muggles are concerned, it is faintly threatening.
+There may be pockets of geekdom where it is still celebrated, but as far as everyone else is concerned, it is faintly threatening.

-Even the innocent and, now anachronistic, cyberspace now sometimes carries faint negative connotations.
+Even the innocent and, now anachronistic, cyberspace now sometimes carries faintly negative connotations.
 At least in some circles.

 This is because we’ve become used to newspapers and TV reports using cyber as their favoured technology-bogeyman word.

 That’s not always a bad thing.
 It’s a form of shorthand that flags what’s coming next.